Lee-2910/race-sample-app/README.md

-#race-sample-app application example with Android Architecture components and Clean Architecture
+### App demo mvvm and connected yelp !
-App demo mvvm and connected yelp !
+race-sample-app application example with Android Architecture components and Clean Architecture

 Race app that shows how to architect an android app in a clean architecture with kotlin coroutines.
 It simply shows a list of business that is fetched from Yelp